lsst-sitcom/sitcomtn-148/sections/baselineCharacterization.rst

 Bright defects
 """""""""""""""
 Bright defects are localized regions or individual pixels that produce abnormally high signal levels, even in the absence of light.
 These defects are typically caused by imperfections in the CCD’s semiconductor material or manufacturing process.
-Bright defects can manifest as “hot pixels�(pixels with consistently high dark current), small clusters of pixels with elevated output, or as "hot columns" (pixels along the same parallel register that have high dark current).
+Bright defects can manifest as “hot pixelspixels with consistently high dark current), small clusters of pixels with elevated output, or as "hot columns" (pixels along the same parallel register that have high dark current).
 In the context of LSSTCam, we extract bright pixels from the dark current, with the threshold for a bright defect set at 5 e- / pix / s, above which the pixel is registered as a bright defect.